Timing is everything and the fact that the Batgirl solo film was announced this week with Joss Whedon closing in on a deal to direct was no accident.

 She plays Raven in CW’s The 100 and her casting would mean Batgirl is a woman of colour (Morgan is half Mexican and Irish).
 A woman of colour playing Batgirl wouldn’t be new given that Rosario Dawson voiced Barbara in the Lego Batman film.
 If the WB wanted to keep adding tallies to its diversity card, it’d really give Marvel a run for its money if they had a woman of colour leading a film.

-The Beauty of Batgirl
+The beauty of Batgirl

 What makes Batgirl an interesting character is the separation she has from Batman even though she’s part of the Bat family.
 Unlike the Robins, she’s not a sidekick but uses the bat symbolism to fight crime in Gotham alongside Batman.
-It’d be interesting to see Batgirl become a result or answer to the current version of Bruce’s approach and outlook to crimefighting as a vigilante.
+It’d be interesting to see Batgirl become a result or answer to Bruce’s approach and outlook to crimefighting as a vigilante.
 Maybe it’ll inject some sun into the gloomy world of the DC cinematic universe.